 What is CHEERS?

-Where is the study area?
+Where is the project area?

 The project area is bounded by the Burke Lakefront Airport to the west, the Cleveland Lakefront Nature Preserve to the east, and extends north to the Breakwall and south to I-90.